Characters of Final Fantasy XII: Ashe

 Akihiko Yoshida has stated that Ashe's physical features were designed with the intent of making her look vaguely French, saying that "the base of her bone structure is a French person's.
 We were given orders from the start to not make her look like an Asian.
 But we modified her a bit to look more like a Japanese for the sake of the Japanese audience, and also since a character that looks completely French makes some of the CG expressions difficult".
-Ashe was voiced by Kari Wahlgren in English and by Mie Sonozaki in Japanese.
-Despite having been created for Final Fantasy XII, she was first introduced in the 2004 crossover board game Itadaki Street Special.
-She also appears in Itadaki Street Portable, and was set to appear in Fortress, as revealed in concept art for the game.
+Ashe is voiced by Kari Wahlgren in English and Mie Sonozaki in Japanese.
+Despite having been created for Final Fantasy XII, she was first introduced in Itadaki Street Special.
+She also appears in Itadaki Street Portable and was set to appear in Fortress, as revealed in concept art for the game.